louismlym/Leaf-Disease-Classification/README.md

 <img src="images/data_augmentation.png" alt="Data Augmentation"
 	title="Data Augmentation" width="65%" />

-Note that for the validation dataset, we only perform Image Normalization before input them into the model.
+We always resize the image to 128x128, 50% randomly flip a trained image horizontally, rotate a trained image for some degree in [-90, 90], and always normalize a trained image.
+For the validation dataset, we only perform Image Normalization to each image before input them into the model.

 ## Network Architecture